XML-Travelgate/xtg-content-articles-pub/docs/activities/DSF/runtimeconfiguration.md

 ### Response Format

-The response contains a list of "atributo".
+The response contains a list of Attribute.